git-grep(1) — Linux manual page

 objects), running with multiple threads might perform slower than

 text conversions.
-So if you experience low performance in this
+Thus, if low performance is experienced in this

 case, it might be desirable to use --threads=1.